Crimsonettes

-The Alabama Crimsonettes perform with the Million Dollar Band during the half-time show of at University of Alabama football games.
-Twirlers also participate in parades and other public events.
-The Crimsonettes are one of the auxiliaries of the University of Alabama Million Dollar Band.
+The Alabama Crimsonettes are the baton twirling unit of the University of Alabama Million Dollar Band.
+They perform during the half-time show of at University of Alabama football games.
+They also participate in parades and other public events.
 The squad typically has 25 women, including one captain.
 In order to join the squad, a woman must first apply to the University.
 Once accepted the potential candidate may apply for a chance to try out.

 The Crimsonettes are known for their flashy costumes and quick dance moves while twirling.
 Typically the uniforms are red sequin two-piece uniforms (although they used to be leotards), suntan pantyhose, and big hair with white go-go boots.

 Although auxiliaries began with the band in 1951 with the addition of the Miss Alabama Sponsor, the Crimsonettes began in 1976.
 They have performed in numerous bowl games and parades.